khanfaraz334/Google_Case_Study_1/README.md

 # Share

 Downloaded cleaned data from the following query [Combined and Cleaned Data Table ](https://console.cloud.google.com/bigquery?sq=979731993765:3dbf9cf298a64b18bfe1d310a89850a0&project=case-study-1-398516) and stored it locally in csv format.
+Due to its size, I was not able to upload it on Git.

 Made visualizations using this csv file on [Tableau](https://public.tableau.com/app/profile/faraz.khan4967/viz/GOOGLE_CASE_STUDY_1/Bike_Rides_Dashboard_1).